schollz/miti/README.md

 *miti* provides a program and musical notation that you can use to easily connect and control sounds in a very human way.
 It provides surprisingly simple sequencing for synthesizers or other instruments, namely control from  your favorite text editor.

+## Features

+- Control one/many MIDI devices simultaneously
+- Sequence single notes or chords, at any subdivision
+- Low latency (typically ~2 ms between metronome pulse and emitting note)
+- Edit sequence in realtime
+- Write sequences in human-readable text

 ## Install

 First install `portmidi`, following [these directions](https://schollz.com/blog/portmidi/).